AudreyGermain/Game-Recommendation-System/README.md

 	return dataGames['name'].iloc[movie_indices].tolist()
 ```

-The variable listGames is a list of all the games that are in both of the dataset (user and game dataset).
-We make sure that the idx is not a Series, it can happen in the case where 2 different games have the same name (in our dataset 2 games have the name "RUSH").
-Then we get the similarity score of each games from the matrix and we order it from the most similar to the less similar.
-Finally we just need to extract the amount of recommendation that we want and return the list.
+The variable 'listGames' is a list of all the games that exist in both datasets: the user dataset and the game dataset.
+We verify that 'idx' is not a Series, this can be the case when two different games have the same title (in our dataset, two games have the name "RUSH").
+Then, we get the similarity score for each recommended game from the cosine similarity matrix  in order to order them from the most similar to the less similar.
+Finally, we extract the amount of recommendations that we want and return them in a list.
-The variable n_recommendation contains the amount of recommendation we want to get, we decided to set it to 20.<br/>
+The variable 'n_recommendation', set to 20, defines the amount of recommendations we want to generate.

-To get the recommendation for each user, we implemented a function that combines the recommendations and get the
-recommendation with the best reviews (extracted from the game dataset).
-This function takes the ID of each user,
-the list of recommendation (the recommendation function explained previously is applied to all the games a user
-has and a list of all the recommendations is made) and the list of all the game the user already has.
-The function
-return a dataframe containing the user ID in the first column and then 20 column with the top recommendations.<br/>
+To get recommendations for each user, we implement a function that combines the recommendations produced for each game using the function described above, getting the recommendations with the best reviews (extracted from the game dataset).
+This function takes the ID of each user, the list of recommendation (the recommendation function explained previously is applied to all the games a user has and a list of all the recommendations is made) and the list of all the game the user already has.
+The function return a dataframe containing the user ID in the first column and then 20 column with the top recommendations.<br/>

 ```python
 def make_recommendation_for_user(user_id, game_list, game_user_have):